1949 West German federal election

-Federal elections were held in West Germany on 14 August 1949 to elect the members of the first Bundestag, with a further eight seats elected in West Berlin between 1949 and January 1952 and another eleven between February 1952 and 1953.
+A federal election was held in West Germany on 14 August 1949 to elect the members of the first Bundestag, with a further eight seats elected in West Berlin between 1949 and January 1952 and another eleven between February 1952 and 1953.
 They were the first free federal elections in West Germany since 1933 and the first after the division of the country.

 The CDU/CSU formed a centre-right coalition government with the FDP and the DP.

 Campaign

 After World War II, the German Instrument of Surrender and the country's division into four Allied occupation zones, the elections were held in the Federal Republic of Germany, established under occupation statute in the three Western zones with the proclamation of its Basic Law by the Parlamentarischer Rat assembly of the West German states on 23 May 1949.
 Most West German parties at the time of the 1949 Bundestag election were committed to democracy, but they disagreed on what kind of democracy West Germany should become.

 CDU election poster: With Adenauer for peace, freedom and unity in Germany.

-1949 election poster of the CDU reading "We cannot do magic — but we can work/do our job.
+1949 election poster of the CDU reading "We cannot do magic – but we can work/do our job.
 Help us.
 Vote for CDU.
 It's about Germany!"